Art (ART)

 Term Typically Offered: Fall, Spring

-Studio course exploring alternative photographic processes that may include: printing-out paper, new cyanotype, argyrotype, and platinum-palladium.
-Slide discussions, individual and class critiques.
+Studio course exploring alternative photographic processes and new image-making technologies.
+Students study historical processes in combination with contemporary methods of image-making.
+Slide discussions, artist presentations, individual and class critiques.

 ART 163.
 Pinhole Photography.
 3 Units